 Bell, Book, and Candles

-Mary kicked Sean out of bed and gathered the sheets up around her body.
+Mary kicked Sean out of the bed and gathered the sheets up around her body.

-“It might be time to stop doing this for a while,” said Sean, taking one of the tissues.
+“It might be time to stop doing this for a while,” said Sean, picking up a tissue.

 “Hmph,” snorted Mary as she left the room, “I’ll be the judge of that.”